mlan/docker-kopano/README.md

 ![docker stars](https://img.shields.io/docker/stars/mlan/kopano.svg?label=stars&style=popout-square&logo=docker)
 ![docker pulls](https://img.shields.io/docker/pulls/mlan/kopano.svg?label=pulls&style=popout-square&logo=docker)

 This (non official) repository provides dockerized web mail service as well as ActiveSync, ICAL, IMAP and POP3 service.
-It is based on [Kopano]() core components, as well as the Kopano WebApp and [Z-Push](http://z-push.org/).
+It is based on [Kopano](https://kopano.com) core components, as well as the Kopano WebApp and [Z-Push](http://z-push.org/).
 The image uses [nightly built packages](https://download.kopano.io/community/) which are provided by the Kopano community.

 Hopefully this repository can be retired once the Kopano community make official images available.
-There is some evidence of such activity on [dockerhub:kopano](https://hub.docker.com/u/kopano).
+To learn more about this activity see [zokradonh/kopano-docker](https://github.com/zokradonh/kopano-docker).

-## Feature overview
+## Features

 Brief feature list follows below